On {\L}ojasiewicz Inequalities and the Effective Putinar's Positivstellensatz: Introduction

-The aim of the paper is to present a quantitative version of \Cref{thm::putinar}, giving a degree bound for the representation $f = s_0 + s_1 g_1 + \dots + s_r g_r \in \cQ(\vb g)$ of a polynomial $f$ positive on $\cS(\vb g)$.
+The aim of the paper is to present a quantitative version of \Cref{thm::putinar}, giving an upper degree bound for the representation {$f = s_0 + s_1 g_1 + \dots + s_r g_r \in \cQ(\vb g)$} of a polynomial $f$ positive on $\cS(\vb g)$.
 This bound is presented in \Cref{thm::effective_putinar}.
-It involves $\epsilon$, a measure for how $f$ is close to have a zero on $S$, and a \L ojasiewicz exponent $L$ and coefficient $\cst$, that compare the behaviour of $f$ and of the inequalities $g_1, \dots, g_r$ on a scaled simplex $D$ containing $S$.
+It involves $\epsilon = \epsilon(f)$, a measure for how $f$ is close to having a zero on $S$ {(see \Cref{parameters} (iv) for the definition)}, and a \L ojasiewicz exponent $L$ and coefficient $\cst$, that compare the behavior of $f$ and of the inequalities $g_1, \dots, g_r$ on a scaled simplex $D$ containing $S$. {The \L ojasiewicz exponent and constant are defined in \Cref{def:loja}}

+{The dependence of degree bounds on continuous parameters, such as $\epsilon$ above, is typical of real algebraic geometry.
+In particular, lower degree bounds for the Positivstellens\"atze, showing the degrees of the SoS multipliers in the representation have to go to infinity as $\epsilon \to 0$, have been known since the work of Stengle \cite{Stengle1996}, for a special univariate example.
+Only recently, another quantitative lower degree bound in $\epsilon$ appeared in \cite{Baldi2024} for unit boxes.
+Let us also recall that for $\epsilon = \epsilon(f) = 0$, i.e. when the minimum of $f$ on $\cS(\vb g)$ is zero, there might be no representation of $f$ in the preordering or in the quadratic module (see e.g. \cite[Prop.~29]{Baldi2024}).}

+The problem of determining degree bounds for the Positvstellens\"ate is known as the \emph{Effective Putinar's Positivstellensatz} or \emph{Effective Schm\"udgen's Positivstellensatz}.
+While for lower degree bounds the only known results are above-mentioned \cite{Stengle1996,Baldi2024}, upper degree bounds have been extensively studied.

-This problem is also known as the \emph{Effective Putinar's Positivstellensatz} or \emph{Effective Schm\"udgen's Positivstellensatz} and it has been investigated for the first time by Schweighofer in \cite{schweighofer_complexity_2004} for Schm\"udgen's theorem, and by Nie and Schweighofer in \cite{nie_complexity_2007} for Putinar's theorem.
+For a special univariate example, the first upper degree bound can be found in \cite{Stengle1996}.
+For general semialgebraic sets, upper degree bounds for the Effective Schm\"udgen's Positivstellensatz has been investigated for the first time by Schweighofer in \cite{schweighofer_complexity_2004}, while the Effective Putinar's Positivstellensatz by Nie and Schweighofer in \cite{nie_complexity_2007}.
 The bound obtained for Schm\"udgen's theorem were significantly better than those for Putinar's theorem: \cite{schweighofer_complexity_2004} has a polynomial dependence in $\epsilon$, while \cite{nie_complexity_2007} has an exponential one.
-It was an open question until recently if a polynomial dependence on $\epsilon$ was possible for Putinar's theorem, and a positive answer was given by the first two authors in \cite{baldi_moment_2021}.
+It was an open question until recently if a polynomial dependence on $\epsilon$ was possible for Putinar's theorem: the first two authors gave a positive answer in \cite{baldi_moment_2021}.
+Upper bounds have also been studied for specific semi-algebraic sets, where special techniques can be applied to obtain better bounds: see for instance \cite{laurent_effective_2021,Baldi2024} for Schm\"udgen's and Putinar's theorems on the unit box, \cite{slot_sum--squares_2021} for Schm\"udgen's theorem on the unit ball and simplex and \cite{fang_sum--squares_2020} for Putinar's theorem on the unit sphere.